ZIZO932/ZIZO932/README.md

 ### 📌 About Me

-I like taking messy real-world problems, like agriculture in the Nile Delta, and turning them into hardware that actually works.
+I like taking messy real-world problems, and turning them into hardware that actually works.
 From custom PCBs to CAD to embedded firmware, I build the full stack of a robot from the ground up.
-When I'm not building, I'm teaching it, running the Mechanical Track at SERC and mentoring at Campfire Giza.
+When I'm not building, I'm teaching it.

 ### 🌱 What I'm building